What are failing fuel pump symptoms?

 1) Engine won’t start is the most common failing fuel pump symptom

-Fuel pump symptom: You turn the key and the engine cranks for more than 5-secs. before the engine starts.
+Fuel pump symptom: You turn the key and the engine cranks for more than 5-secs. before the engine starts or it never starts.

-Extended cranking on cold starts is often a sign of a failed check valve.
+Extended cranking on cold starts is often a sign of a failed check valve, which is located in the fuel pump.
 The check valve prevents fuel pressure from draining back into the tank after engine shut down.
 It also maintains close to full fuel

 pressure in the fuel rail rapid starts.
 A drop in fuel pressure in excess of 5-psi. overnight is often a sign that the check valve has failed.
 When pressure falls, the fuel pump must refill the fuel rail and build adequate fuel pressure to work the fuel injectors.
 That requires the fuel pump to run for longer periods and results in extended cranking.
 The check valve is located in the fuel pump and cannot be replaced separately.

 The most reliable test for a check valve is to do a leak down test.
 The technician attaches fuel pressure gauge to the fuel rail and starts the engine.
 Then the engine is shut down and left overnight.
 The technician check fuel pressure the next morning and records the pressure reading.
 Generally, a drop of more than 5-psi. means the check valve has failed.
 But often the technician will see a total loss of fuel pressure due to a leaking check valve.

 If you don’t own a fuel pressure gauge and want to do a DIY test, perform this on a cold start first thing in the morning: